Circuit Gilles Villeneuve

-The Circuit Gilles Villeneuve, also spelled Circuit Gilles-Villeneuve ([siʁ.kɥi ʒil vilnœv]), is a 4.361 km motor racing circuit in Montreal, Quebec, Canada.
+The Circuit Gilles Villeneuve, also spelled Circuit Gilles-Villeneuve ([siʁ.kɥi ʒil vilnœv]), is a 4.361 km motor racing circuit on Notre Dame Island in Montreal, Quebec, Canada.
 It is the venue for the FIA Formula One Canadian Grand Prix.
-It has previously hosted the FIA World Sportscar Championship, the Champ Car World Series, the NASCAR Pinty’s Series, the NASCAR Xfinity Series and the Grand-Am Rolex Sports Car Series.
+It has previously hosted the World Sportscar Championship, the Champ Car World Series (Grand Prix of Montreal), the NASCAR Pinty’s Series, the NASCAR Nationwide Series (NAPA Auto Parts 200), and the Grand-Am Rolex Sports Car Series.

-The venue hosted the Champ Car World Series Grand Prix of Montreal from 2002 to 2006.

 Formula One at Montréal

 The Canadian Grand Prix was first held at the circuit in 1978, where hometown hero Gilles Villeneuve (1950–1982) won for Scuderia Ferrari.
 The Grand Prix quickly became a mainstay of the Formula One calendar, with the race taking place in Montreal for the next thirty years.
-Once held in late September, the event was moved to its present location on the calendar of mid-June in 1982, so as to provide a warmer, more pleasant race weekend.
+Once held in late September, the event was moved to its present location on the calendar of mid-June in 1982, to provide a warmer, more pleasant race weekend.
 Many great races have occurred at the track over the years, cementing its reputation as a truly unpredictable venue.
 However, the race was dropped from the 2009 Formula One calendar and replaced with the inaugural Abu Dhabi Grand Prix, after running over two decades uninterrupted.
 On November 27, 2009, Quebec's officials and Canadian Grand Prix organizers announced a settlement with Formula One Administration and signed a new five-year contract spanning the 2010–2014 seasons.

-The 2011 edition took place on June 12 at 1:00 pm (17:00 UTC) and was the longest World Championship Grand Prix ever, due to a lengthy rain delay.
+The 2011 edition of the race was the longest World Championship Grand Prix ever at over 4 hours in length, due to a lengthy rain delay.